Favorable Winds from China: How the BRI is Transforming West Asia

 And those who sluggishly cling to old prejudices and outdated orders will only sink into irrelevance.

 The Rising Tide Foundation is a non-profit organization based in Montreal, Canada, focused on facilitating greater bridges between east and west while also providing a service that includes geopolitical analysis, research in the arts, philosophy, sciences and history.
-Consider supporting our work and making a donation today and subscribing to our page free of charge.
+Consider supporting our work by subscribing to our substack page and Telegram channel at t.me/RisingTideFoundation.